misita-code/phase-0-pac-1-intro/README.md

 ## Introduction

 Welcome!
-In this module we’re going to start learning how to program in Ruby.
+In this module, we’re going to start learning how to program in Ruby.

-It will be a long process and you will have moments of elation, excitement and, sometimes, we're sorry to say, frustration.
+It will be a long process and you will have moments of elation, excitement and, sometimes, we're sorry to say frustration.
 But we _promise_ you, learning to think in the disciplined way that programming teaches will change your life for the better.